Corporate Governance Framework

 Internal Audit

-The company conducts internal audit to validate the appropriateness and effectiveness of the Company’s business activities and to determine if the company complies with the laws, regulations and policies.
+The Company conducts internal audit to validate the appropriateness and effectiveness of the Company’s business activities and to determine if the Company complies with the laws, regulations and policies.
 In order to adapt to the best practice in the market and to ensure continuity, the Company engages KPMG as its internal auditor.
 Internal audit plans are reviewed and approved by the Audit Committee and internal audit reports are also reviewed by the committee.
 The internal auditor reports to the Chairman of the Audit Committee.

 Whistleblowing